 UFBA or a mix of UFBA/FRFANZ medals may be worn at meetings, musters and events such as reunions and funerals.
-They must be worn in the same pattern (Order of Wear) as shown in the preceding photos.
+They must be worn in the same pattern (Order of Wear) as shown in the guide above.

 Miniature medals are worn as smaller replicas of the full-sized medals, worn at formal events on tuxedos and formal jackets or dresses.
 If more than one miniature is being worn, they must comply with the Order of Wear.